 b. ???
 John described the book: he said it was a book.

-Events likewise can be more specific than their description, but not so facts denoted by explicit fact descripions:
+Events likewise can be more specific than their description, but not so facts denoted by explicit fact descriptions:

-() a.
+(8) a.
 Mary described John laughter / Bill’s jump.

 b. ??
 John described the fact that John laughed / the fact that John jumped.